General Counsel, Corporate Secretary and Vice President, Policy

 - They must clearly identify the legal entity at which each transaction occurred or which is holding each asset or money balance.

-Members must have policies and procedures in place for the review of all client communications, including portfolio summaries, to ensure that they are not misleading and otherwise in compliance with MFDA Rules.
+Members must have policies and procedures in place for the review of all client communications, including portfolio summaries, to ensure that they are not misleading and are otherwise in compliance with MFDA Rules.

 Account Statements of Members with Related Financial Service Entities